 How to protect your ears in cold weather

-The UK may not experience the same winter weather extremes as many parts of the world, but that doesn't mean our relatively temperate climate isn't capable of springing the odd sub-zero surprise throughout the long winter months.
+The UK may not experience the same winter weather extremes as many parts of the world, but that doesn't mean our relatively temperate climate isn't capable of springing the odd sub-zero surprise throughout autumn and certainly the long winter months.

 When we think about wrapping up to protect against freezing temperatures, our first thought is often a warm jacket to retain body heat or a substantial pair of socks and gloves to keep the extremities insulated.
 However, one of our most-exposed and least-protected body parts are overlooked – our ears.

 With very little body fat to act as insulation, our ears are particularly prone to suffering from cold weather.
 Even relatively short periods of low temperatures can be enough to cause hearing problems.
 That’s why it pays to follow these four tips for good ear care this winter:

 Commuting to work, walking the dog, or just popping out for a cycle on a cold, crisp winter’s morning; you might not think you’ll need to protect your ears if you’re only going to be outside for a few minutes, but if the air is bitter, pain can quickly set in.